scottrlarson/profession/content/home/rates.md

 ## In-Shop Service

-### Priority Diagnosis/Analysis Service (Range) (Half-off when a repair service is authorized on the same device.
+### Priority and Regular Diagnosis/Analysis Service (Range) (Half-off when a repair service is authorized on the same device.

 | Same Day  | 3-7 day   | 1 week+   | Weekend     | Off Hours   | Evaluations |
 | :-------: | :-------: | :-------: | :---------: | :---------: | :---------: |